A professional pilot or navigator, military, civil or test pilot, with five or more years experience.

 NB for all categories, equivalent experience in a glider, hang glider, balloon, microlight or airship is acceptable.

-Please note: Potential members who are resident in Australia, Hong Kong, New Zealand, or North America are directed to the regional areas of this site (at the foot of this screen).
+Please note: Potential members who are resident in Australia, Hong Kong, New Zealand, or North America are directed to the International Air Pilots section of this site.
 The Australian, Hong Kong, New Zealand and North America regional forms are slightly different and must be returned, in the first instance, to the appropriate regional administration centre which will then forward applications to London.

 Fees for membership through the Australian, Hong Kong, New Zealand and North America regions are payable locally.
-Fees for other overseas areas and UK are payable through the London office.
-Fees payable through the London office should be paid by Direct Debit and a full schedule of fees for the year 2017-18 can be downloaded here.
-A completed Direct Debit mandate should be submitted at the time of application by those who have a UK bank account.
-For those members without the facility of a UK bank account, please contact the office in London to make alternative arrangements.
-Fees for those professionally engaged in aviation may be eligible to be offset against taxed income since the Company is a recognised Professional Body.
+Fees for other overseas areas and UK are payable through the London office and are outlined on the membership application form.
+Fees for those professionally engaged in aviation may be eligible to be offset against taxed income as the Company is a recognised Professional Body.